Used smartphones are a smart buying choice: bring a used phone to Ting

 If you’re planning to buy a refurbished device from Ting, rest assured it’ll be compatible with at least one of our two nationwide LTE networks.
-If you’re planning on buying elsewhere, there’s a couple things you need to know before jumping the gun.
+If you’re planning on buying elsewhere, there are a couple things you need to know before jumping the gun.

 If you have a used phone in hand, hit the Ting compatibility checker to find out if your phone can come to Ting right now.